-Staffing Plan by Position Type a.
-MIECHV Funds b.
-TANF Funds c.
-DCA (i502) State Funds d.
-General Funds State e.
-HVSA Total
+i502 State Funds HVSA Total

-Home Visitor FTE Total 1.90 .20 2.10
+Home Visitor FTE Total 1.80 1.80

-HV Supervisors FTE Total time delivering home visiting services, if applicable
+HV Supervisors FTE Total time delivering home visiting services, if applicable .30 .30

 Supervisor FTE Total time dedicated to supervision

 Admin Support Staff FTE Total

 Data Support Staff FTE Total

 Management Staff FTE Total

 Additional Direct Service Staff FTE Total

-- b.
-Home Visiting Supervisor and Home Visitor Qualifications: Contractor shall comply with the Nurse Family Partnership home visitor supervisor and staffing qualification requirements throughout the term of this contract.
+- a.
+Home Visiting Supervisor and Home Visitor Qualifications: Contractor shall comply with the NFP home visitor supervisor and staffing qualification requirements throughout the term of this contract.
 If there are no model requirements, the Contractor shall work with the DCYF-authorized provider of technical assistance, Start Early WA, to establish qualifications.
 The definitions shall be included with the model fidelity letter submitted by the Contractor as described in Section 3.a.
-The Contractor shall adhere to these definitions of home visitor supervisor and staffing qualifications throughout the entire term of this contract. - c.
+The Contractor shall adhere to these definitions of home visitor supervisor and staffing qualifications throughout the entire term of this contract. - b.
 Sub-Contracting: With prior approval from DCYF, Contractor may hire directly or subcontract with clinical staff, other support staff, or consultants to provide topic-specific expertise or clinical support to home visiting staff.
-If Contractor hires clinical staff or contracts out for other support services, Contractor will be required to adhere to model and data collection requirements and provide periodic updates on the activities carried out by the clinical staff, consultant, and/or subcontract. - d.
-Background Checks:

-The Contractor shall conduct reference and background checks on home visiting staff prior to allowing home visiting staff to perform work pursuant to this contract.
-Reference and background check information for each employee shall be retained in the employee's personnel files.

-e.
-Supervision of Home Visitors: Contractor shall comply with the supervision requirements of Nurse Family Partnership program model as follows:

-- (1) Supervision Ratios: Contractor shall comply with program model requirements for the ratio of supervisors to home visitors throughout the term of this contract.
-If no model requirements exist, Contractor shall comply with requirements established with the DCYF-authorized technical assistance provider throughout the term of this contract. - (2) Supervision Schedule Hours: Contractor shall comply with the following supervision schedule: - (a) A minimum of two (2) hours per month of individual reflective supervision for each home visitor working .5 FTE or more; and

-- (b) A minimum of one (1) hour per month of group supervision, case conferencing, or staff meetings for all home visitors; - (c) A minimum of one (1) hour per month for each home visitor working 0.5 FTE of administrative and clinical supervision; - (d) The parties may agree in writing to an alternative supervision schedule. - f.
+If Contractor hires clinical staff or contracts out for other support services, Contractor will be required to adhere to model requirements and provide periodic updates on the activities carried out by the clinical staff, consultant, and/or subcontract. - c.
+Background Checks: The Contractor shall conduct reference and background checks on home visiting staff prior to allowing home visiting staff to perform work pursuant to this contract.
+Reference and background check information for each employee shall be retained in the employee's personnel files. - d.
+Supervision of Home Visitors: Contractor shall comply with the supervision requirements of NFP program model as follows: - (1) Supervision Ratios: Contractor shall comply with program model requirements for the ratio of supervisors to home visitors throughout the term of this contract.
+If no model requirements exist, Contractor shall comply with requirements established with the DCYF-authorized technical assistance provider throughout the term of this contract. - (2) Supervision Schedule Hours: Contractor shall comply with the following supervision schedule: - (a) A minimum of two (2) hours per month of individual reflective supervision for each home visitor working .5 FTE or more; and - (b) A minimum of one (1) hour per month of group supervision, case conferencing, or staff meetings for all home visitors; - (c) A minimum of one (1) hour per month for each home visitor working 0.5 FTE of administrative and clinical supervision; - (d) The parties may agree in writing to an alternative supervision schedule. - e.
 Staff Training and Ongoing Professional Development: - (1) The Contractor shall require that all home visitor and supervisor staff adhere to the training requirements, professional development, and continuing education requirements established by the model developer and DCYF.
-Training requirements for home visitors, supervisors, and home visiting coordinators shall include, but not be limited to the following: - (a) New and ongoing model training, - (b) Ongoing professional development and continuing education required by the Nurse Family Partnership model, - (c) Training required by the DCYF on data collection methods, Continuous Quality Improvement, and other topics, which may include the NEAR@Home Toolkit, Facilitating Attuned Interactions, Intimate Partner Violence, Healthy Families Parenting Inventory, Parenting Interactions with Children: Checklist of Observations Linked to Outcomes (PICCOLO), and other topics to be determined. - (2) Upon request, the Contractor shall deliver to DCYF documentation pertaining to all staff training, professional development, and continuing education described in this Section. - g.
+Training requirements for home visitors, supervisors, and home visiting coordinators shall include, but not be limited to the following: - (a) New and ongoing model training,

+- (b) Ongoing professional development and continuing education required by the NFP model, - (c) Training required by the DCYF on data collection methods, Continuous Quality Improvement, and other topics, which may include the NEAR@Home Toolkit, Facilitating Attuned Interactions, Intimate Partner Violence, Healthy Families Parenting Inventory, Parenting Interactions with Children: Checklist of Observations Linked to Outcomes (PICCOLO), and other topics to be determined. - (2) Upon request, the Contractor shall deliver to DCYF documentation pertaining to all staff training, professional development, and continuing education described in this Section. - f.
 HVSA Orientations, Webinars and Meetings: